-7.40 Course: Bond Markets [T-WIWI-110995]
+7.43 Course: Bond Markets [T-WIWI-110995]

-Type

-Written examinationCredits

-4,5Grading scale

-Grade to a thirdRecurrence
+Type Credits Grading scale Recurrence Written examination 4,5 Grade to a third Each winter term

-Each winter termVersion

-1

 Events

-WT 21/22 2530560 Bond Markets 3 SWS Lecture / Practice (Uhrig-Homburg, Müller
+WT 21/22 2530560 Bond Markets 3 SWS Lecture / Practice ( / Uhrig-Homburg, Müller

-Exams Exams
+Exams

-ST 2021 7900280 Bond Markets Uhrig-Homburg

 WT 21/22 7900311 Bond Markets Uhrig-Homburg

+ST 2022 7900280 Bond Markets Uhrig-Homburg

 The assessment consists of a written exam (75min.)

-A bonus can be earned through successful participation in the tutorial sessions.
+A bonus can be earned by correctly solving at least 50% of the posed bonus exercises.
 If the grade of the written examination is between 4.0 and 1.3, the bonus improves the grade by up to one level (0.3 or 0.4).
 The examination is offered in each semester and can be repeated at any regular examination date.

-Depending on further pandemic developments, the examination will be offered as an open-book examination (alternative exam assessment according to SPO § 4 Abs.
-2, Pkt.
-3).
+Depending on further pandemic developments, the examination will be offered as an open-book examination (alternative exam assessment).